Digital Compression Lossless

 MPEG-2 is used in DVDs and some satellite TV systems, originally released in 1995.
 Compression techniques have gotten significantly better since then.

 MPEG-4 and particular the "h.264" compression system is very good at producing good looking video with the minimum bytes.
 Most digital video cameras, phones, and Blu-ray disks use h.264 internally to compress and store the video data.
 Patent fees are paid by the manufacturer to produce an encoder or decoder in hardware or software.

 One surprising thing about the h.264 licensing is that it does not come with an unrestricted right to distribute your own video.
 You have properly bought a video camera (paying for the patents), and produced your video and stored it on your hard drive.
 However, if you want to make a web site or whatever that distributes the video to many people, you may have to pay additional royalties for each minute distributed of your video.
 There may be exceptions if your video is distributed for free, however these terms have been changed over time, so really you have to consult a lawyer to see what you are permitted to do with your video.
 These license restrictions strike me as unusually obnoxious and certainly out of step with how you usually think of having your own data file.
 My guess is that MPEG did not have a lot of competition, resulting in these one-sided terms.

-In support of a free and open internet, Mozilla, Google and others have been working on a free and open video compression scheme to compete with h.264 -- free to encode or decode video, and free to distribute the video however its owner wishes.
-Those are the sorts of terms under which the internet has thrived (and some poor villager in Africa should be able to watch an internet video without first paying a $1 for a license.
-The most recent iteration, mostly driven by Google, is the WebM format and project: WebM project.
+In support of an open internet, Mozilla, Google and others have been working on a free and open "WebM" video compression scheme to compete with h.264 -- free to encode or decode video, and free to distribute the video however its owner wishes.
+Those are the sorts of terms under which the internet has thrived.
+See the WebM project.